Gulf Keystone to split CEO, chairman roles in listing move

-LONDON Gulf Keystone Petroleum (GKP.L), the Iraqi Kurdistan-focused oil explorer, said on Wednesday it would split its chief executive and chairman roles as the company attempts to move from AIM to London's premium listing.
+LONDON May 29 Gulf Keystone Petroleum, the Iraqi Kurdistan-focused oil explorer, said on Wednesday it would split its chief executive and chairman roles as the company attempts to move from AIM to London's premium listing.

 The divided roles will be more compatible with the corporate governance of the Official List, the company said in a statement, adding that the search for an independent non-executive chairman would begin immediately.